Renew your retirement effort

 Stay flexible

 If your company offers a flexible savings account (FSA), that can be a good way to lower your taxable income.
-If you know that you have certain expenses for childcare or medical costs each year, you can put aside pretax dollars from each paycheck to cover them.
+If you know that you have certain childcare or medical expenses each year, you can put aside pretax dollars from each paycheck to cover them.
+However, keep in mind that FSAs are “use or lose,” meaning the amount in your account will expire at the end of the year.

 Pay attention to perks